Cosima's Diaries on Twitter

 "On Christmas Day, my 31st birthday, this notebook was to have started; I could not get it in Lucerne.
 And so the first day of the year will also contain the beginning of my reports to you, my children.
 You shall know every hour of my life, so that one day you will come to see me as I am; for, if I die young, others will be able to tell you very little about me, and if I ive long, I shall probably only wish to remain silent."

 On January 1, 1869, a few weeks after leaving her husband Hans von Bülow to live with Richard Wagner, Cosima began a diary that she would continue until February 12, 1883, the day before Wagner died.
-Below you can find a collection of diary excerpts in a string of tweets.
+Under the button you can find a collection of diary excerpts in a string of tweets.

 The symphony as the embodiment of everything in life versus the symphony as a cartoonish representation of what is supposed to be grand, sanguine and awe-inspiring.
 The contrast between those two different kind of ways a piece of music can be percieved was palpable, almost beyond the point of salvation, when I listened to Bruckner's Sixth Symphony in performances by Joseph Keilberth and Sergiu Celibidache.
 It had been a while since a listening experience provoked such a strong reaction.
 I decided to not mince any words and write down what was on my mind.